thms/alive/README.md

 Strategies: factor expected damage into the rewards for TQ and NN
-MinMax: use expected damage to set value of non-leaf nodes, when hitting depth limits MinMax and other strategies: if there is no good move, use highest damage or some other secondary strategy Remaining abilities
-Build neural network for the Q-function for team matches
+MinMax: use expected damage to set value of non-leaf nodes, when hitting depth limits MinMax and other strategies: if there is no good move, use highest damage or some other secondary strategy Build neural network for the Q-function for team matches

-Matchups: allow picking dinosaurs from the UI, tweak their strength and then run the match Use Rust to implement simulation and min max strategies to speed them up - might even open the possibility to use min max on 4:4
-Try out RNN/LSTM networks
+Matchups: allow picking dinosaurs from the UI, tweak their strength and then run the match Try out RNN/LSTM networks
-Update to latest release: flocks, and other new creatures and abilities

 ## DONE
 Basic model that shows relationships for Hybrids